mitogen-hq/mitogen/docs/howitworks.rst

-The method used to detect import statements is similar to the standard library :py:mod:`modulefinder` module: rather than analyze module source code, ``IMPORT_NAME`` opcodes are extracted from the module's bytecode.
+The method used to detect import statements is similar to the standard library :py:mod:`modulefinder` module: rather than analyze module source code, :ref:`IMPORT_NAME <python:bytecodes>` opcodes are extracted from the module's bytecode.
 This is since clean source analysis methods (:py:mod:`ast` and :py:mod:`compiler`) are an order of magnitude slower, and incompatible across major Python versions.

 Child Module Enumeration